Towards strong uniformity for isogenies of prime degree

-That there can be only finitely many $k$-rational isogenies of Momose Type 2 was proved by Momose for $k$ a quadratic field (Theorem C), and for all $k$ conditional upon GRH (Remark 8).
-The isogenies of Momose Type 3 can only arise in the case that $k$ contains the Hilbert class field of an imaginary quadratic field; all CM isogenies fall into this Type, and the content of Momose's conjecture is that there can be at most finitely many non-CM isogenies of Momose Type 3.
+Similarly, that there can be only finitely many isogeny primes of Momose Type 2 was proved by Momose for $k$ a quadratic field (Theorem C), and for all $k$ conditional upon GRH (Remark 8).
+The isogenies of Momose Type 3 can only arise in the case that $k$ contains the Hilbert class field of an imaginary quadratic field; all CM isogenies fall into this Type, and the content of Momose's conjecture is that there can be at most finitely many primes occurring as the degree of a non-CM isogeny of Momose Type 3. (\minor{3}This conjecture is expressed both in the Introduction, as well as the first sentence of Section 5, of \cite{momose1995isogenies}.)
 As Momose remarks in the introduction of \emph{loc. cit.}, this is open even for $k$ a quadratic field (see Momose's Theorem D in Section 5 for partial results in this direction).
 We also remark that the question of strong uniformity is open for every $d > 1$.